bobchennan/VAE_NBP/report.markdown

  Some good alternatives include [normalized mutual information](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.normalized_mutual_info_score.html#sklearn.metrics.normalized_mutual_info_score) which is between 0 and 1.
  For this example the normalized mutual information is approximately 0.82, fairly good.

+ #### Baseline Performance

+ For the baseline system, dirichlet process is directly used.
+The maximum number of components is set to 50 and generally it is very slow and hard to converge.

+ The mutual information is around 1.13 when the maximum number of iterations is set to 1000 and number of initializations is set to 5.

  #### Relation between latent space dimension and mutual information

  In this experiment the maximum number of dimension is fixed to 100.